|1||Display (128x64 pixels, OLED)|

 - Use any Micro USB cable to connect to a computer or battery pack.

-- We recommend using a battery pack during setup and seed choosing.
+- We strongly recommend using a battery pack or AC adapter during setup and seed choosing.

 Genuine / Caution Lights